Tepic is the capital of Nayarit in western Mexico. Nestled between hills, it’s ideal for travelers who love culture and nature.

 You may want to read: Top 12 Pyramids and Ruins to Visit in Oaxaca in 2023

 9. Potrero de La Palmita, a Huichol Community

 Located on the banks of the Aguamilpa Dam, Potrero de La Palmita is a Huichol community known for its culture, traditions, and natural beauty.

-Here you will have the opportunity to learn more about the Huicholes and their rituals, taste its gastronomy, fish in the dam and explore the surroundings on horseback or foot.
+Here you will have the opportunity to learn more about the Huicholes and their rituals, taste their gastronomy, fish in the dam, and explore the surroundings on horseback or foot.

 10. Matanchén Bay and pier, near Tepic

 Less than 40 minutes from Tepic, Matanchén Bay is one of the most beautiful and least-known beaches in the Riviera Nayarit.

 Here, you can enjoy beaches with unforgettable sunsets, water sports, and rich local cuisine- seafood and typical dishes.